Azure/FTALive-Sessions/content/networking/private-endpoints/overview.md

 ## Private Link Service

-For most PaaS services, a Private Link Service resides in between your Private Endpoint and the PaaS service.
+For most PaaS services, a Private Link Service (or equivalent functionality) resides in between your Private Endpoint and the PaaS service.
 You do not see it or manage it; you only work with the Private Endpoint.

 ![PaaS Service with 'Managed' Private Link Service](img/pe-overview-storage-pls.png)

-It is possible to provide a Private Endpoint (and thereby 'tunnel') to IaaS resources.
+For IaaS/non-PaaS services, it is possible to provide a Private Endpoint (and thereby 'tunnel') to access resources, usually from another disconnected VNET.
 To do this, you need to build your own Private Link Service.
 Private Link Services are not the focus of this content and not necessary for most Private Endpoint deployments.

 Sometimes it can be confusing to navigate the relationship between the Private Link and Private Endpoint services, and so customer organizations can be unsure about what they need to set up.
 To help clarify: